Updated: Jan 19, 2022

 With the right combination of therapies, sciatica typically responds very well to treatment.
 I recommend combining acupuncture with Chinese herbs for a few weeks and possibly adding some targeted stretches.
 This should go a long way in your recovery from this painful condition.

 Ready to Be Free from Sciatica Pain?
-If You’re in Denver, Schedule Today!
+If You’re in Denver/Englewood, Schedule Today!